euberdeveloper/svecchiator/README.md

 ## How does it work

 Under the hood, svecchiator reads the package.json file and manually calls the `npm install` and `npm uninstall` commands to update the dependencies.
+It alwo works with `pnpm` and `yarn`.

 ## Install